Virtual Front Desk Receptionist

 What Are the Qualities of a Front Desk Officer or Receptionist?

 A front desk officer is another role very similar to the front desk or a receptionist.
-A virtual receptionist could do many of the same tasks as a front desk job, meaning they are sometimes referred to as front desk or front desk officer.
-In some instances, especially on-premises enterprise companies or hotels, a front desk officer would be a person who greets guests as they come in, issues them badges, provides refreshments, and facilitates their visit.
+A virtual receptionist could do many of the same tasks as a front desk job, meaning they are sometimes referred to as front desk receptionist or front desk officer.
+In some instances, especially on-premises enterprise companies or hotels, a front desk officer would be a person who greets guests as they come in, issues them badges or keycards, provides refreshments, and facilitates their visit.
 This exact role doesn’t align with the roles performed by a virtual receptionist, but many of the responsibilities are similar.

 The best virtual receptionist for a small business is one who is: